xxsc0529/genai-toolbox/DEVELOPER.md

     automatically.
 For external contributors, ask the Toolbox maintainers to trigger the testing workflows on your PR.

-## Developing Documentation

-Follow these steps to run a Hugo server for local preview:

-1. [Install Hugo](https://gohugo.io/installation/macos/) version 0.145.0.
-This version is currently required due to breaking changes.
-1. Move into the `.hugo` directory

-    ```bash
-    cd .hugo
-    ```

-1. Install dependencies

-    ```bash
-    npm ci
-    ```

-1. Run the server

-    ```bash
-    hugo server
-    ```

-### PR documentation preview

-For contributors:

-- Ask a repo owner to run the documentation preview on your PR

-For maintainers:

-- Inspect the proposed changes in the PR and ensure that it does not contain malicious code changes.
-You should be especially alert to any proposed changes in the `.github/workflows/` directory that affect workflow files.
-- After you make sure the changes are safe, apply the `docs: deploy-preview` label to the PR to deploy documentation preview.

 ## Compile the app locally

 ### Compile Toolbox binary